This Grilled Tomatoes Recipe is absolutely one of the best ways to add wonderful flavor to any cookout, side for steak, or top a salad!

 I have created this recipe with fresh rosemary and dried rosemary.
 While fresh herbs are always the tastiest option, dried do just fine too.
 We ate ALL of both options happily.
 Also, we will always recommend freshly ground pepper in this recipe.

-Every grill is different so you may feel like your grilled tomatoes need another minute or two on each side.
+Every grill is different, so you may feel like your grilled tomatoes need another minute or two on each side.

-With grilled tomatoes the options are endless.
+With fresh, charred and succulent grilled tomatoes, the options are endless.